franknmungai/react-hackathon/docs/14-creating-and-joining-a-game.md

 Get the complete code for the Game component in this [gist](https://gist.github.com/franknmungai/cec7853f34aea2178cc1096fc61103b8)

-The code for this secton can be found in [this GitHub branch](https://github.com/franknmungai/live-chess/tree/12-creating-and-joining-a-game)
+The code for this section can be found in [this GitHub branch](https://github.com/franknmungai/live-chess/tree/12-creating-and-joining-a-game)